Rafael-Keret/Quantitative_wood_anatomy/README.md

-# An open-source machine-learning approach for obtaining high quality quantitative wood anatomy data from hard- and softwood trees.
+# An open-source machine-learning approach for obtaining high-quality quantitative wood anatomy data from _E. grandis_ and _P. radiata_ xylem.

 ## Purpose of repository